Paralysis Ticks Guide: Symptoms & Treatment

 Where are paralysis ticks found?

-They are commonly found in bushy coastal areas along the East Coast of Australia, from North Queensland to Eastern Victoria.
-Ticks are most prevalent from Spring to Autumn, however, can occur at any time of year.
+They are commonly found in bushy coastal areas along the east coast of Australia, from North Queensland to Eastern Victoria.
+Although ticks are most prevalent from spring to autumn, they can occur at any time of year.

 Yes, paralysis ticks can infect and be fatal to both dogs and cats.
-Whilst more commonly seen on dogs, we do regularly treat cats for paralysis ticks, whether they go outdoors or even in cases where they are indoor-only.
+Although they are more commonly seen on dogs, we regularly treat cats for paralysis ticks, whether they go outdoors or are indoor-only.

 What does the paralysis tick look like?

 Paralysis ticks can be identified by their grey body and legs close to the head.
-Their legs are the feature which best distinguishes them from other ticks that occur in the same regions.
+Their legs are the feature that best distinguishes them from other ticks in the same regions.
 Paralysis ticks have one pair of brown legs closest to their head, then two pairs of white legs and then one pair of brown legs closest to the body.

 It is not always easy to identify paralysis ticks.
 If the tick is not fully engorged, its body shape and colour will be hard to determine.
 Often, a veterinarian will be the only person who can accurately identify the type of tick; it is vital that you take your pet to a vet if you have found a tick.